 Workers’ Compensation Benefits

-Crisply called Workers’ comp, workers’ compensation claim provides financial benefits to employees who get injured or sick from a work-related reason.
+Crisply called Workers’ comp, workers’ compensation claim provides financial benefits to employees who get injured or sick for a work-related reason.

 Depending upon the law of each state, an employer is demanded to have worker’s compensation insurance to cover his employees.
 The compensation is paid from the insurance premium paid by the employer.